 - Consistent melt flow, enabling tighter dimensional control for cable insulation and sheathing

-This stability is a major reason FR-3034 can be used without sacrificing production efficiency.
+This stability is a major reason FR3040H can be used without sacrificing production efficiency.

 3. Low-smoke performance for building-grade cable safety